Chair and Founding Chairman

 In addition to his work as a public servant, Mr. Hannaford has been an adjunct professor in both the Faculty of Law and the Graduate School of Public and International Affairs at the University of Ottawa.

-Co-Founder, North Island; and Co-Founder, Silver Lake
+Co-Chairman, The Brookings Institution; Chairman, North Island; and Co-founder, Silver Lake

 Honorary Chairman, ENGIE

 Gérard Mestrallet is a graduate of the French engineering school, École Polytechnique, and of École Nationale d’Administration.
 Having held various positions at the Treasury Department and on the staff of the Minister of Economy and Finance (Jacques Delors), Gérard Mestrallet joined Compagnie Financière de SUEZ in 1984.
 In 1986 he was appointed Senior Executive Vice-President in charge of industrial affairs.
 In 1991 he was named Chairman of the Management Committee of Société Générale de Belgique.
 In 1995, he became Chairman and Chief Executive Officer of Compagnie de SUEZ.
 Gérard Mestrallet was appointed Chairman and Chief Executive Officer of GDF SUEZ (now ENGIE) when SUEZ merged with Gaz de France on July 2008.
 Since May 3 2016, he is Chairman of the Board of ENGIE and Chairman of the Board of SUEZ.

 Duarte M. Miranda